I'm Dillon Plunkett, a cognitive (neuro)scientist studying human and AI minds.

 Research

 I'm interested in complex thought, conscious awareness, and the relationship between the two.
-What kinds of thoughts are we capable of thinking and how does the brain encode them?
+What kinds of thoughts are we capable of thinking and how does the human brain encode them?
 Which mental processes do we consciously experience and what determines the character of those experiences?

 As an undergraduate, I studied philosophy and psychology at Harvard.
 My thesis work focused on another topic I find fascinating: the rational and moral significance of personal identity.
 Precisely what makes some future person me and why should I care more about that person than other people?